forcedotcom/packaging/messages/packageVersionCreate.md

 # errorScriptsNotApplicableToUnlockedPackage

 We can’t create the package version.
 This parameter is available only for second-generation managed packages.
-Create the package version without the postinstallscript or uninstallscript parameters.,
+Create the package version without the postinstallscript or uninstallscript parameters.

 # errorAncestorNotApplicableToUnlockedPackage

 Can’t create package version.
 Specifying an ancestor is available only for second-generation managed packages.
-Remove the ancestorId or ancestorVersion from your sfdx-project.json file, and then create the package version again.,
+Remove the ancestorId or ancestorVersion from your sfdx-project.json file, and then create the package version again.

 # defaultVersionName